Philadelphia, Mississippi: First black mayor

 In May 2009, Philadelphia elected its first black mayor, James A. Young, a 53-year-old Pentecostal preacher and a former county supervisor.
 He defeated Rayburn Waddell, a white, three-term incumbent, by 46 votes in the Democratic primary (there was no Republican challenger).
 Jim Prince, publisher of the local The Neshoba Democrat newspaper said, "Philadelphia will always be connected to what happened here in 1964, but the fact that Philadelphia, Mississippi, with its notorious past, could elect a black man as mayor, it might be time to quit picking on Philadelphia, Mississippi."
 Young's campaign staff credited Barack Obama's presidential campaign for increasing registration of black and young voters in Philadelphia, many of whom voted for Young.
 His term began July 3, 2009.

-2011 Tornado

-On April 27, 2011, the town and surrounding areas were ravaged during the 2011 Super Outbreak when an EF5 tornado with winds of up to 205 MPH carved a path through town.
-Despite its incredible strength at the top of the Enhanced-Fujita Scale, only three people died as a result.
-It would be one of four EF5 tornadoes to strike on that day, and one of two in the state of Mississippi (the town of Smithville further north was decimated a short while later).
-It also became the first F5/EF5 tornado to strike in Mississippi in 45 years.
+He would serve until 2025, when he lost renomination in the Democratic primary.

 Past Mayors

 Geography

 Philadelphia is located at 32°46′27″N 89°6′46″W (32.774070, -89.112891).

 According to the United States Census Bureau, the city has a total area of 10.6 sqmi, of which 10.6 sqmi are land and 0.04 sqmi (0.19%) is water.